-- Prevents legginess – When left on their own, they may ‘wander’ away and develop long, leggy stems with sparse leaves.
+- Prevents legginess – When left on their own, inch plants may ‘wander’ away and develop long, leggy stems with sparse leaves.
 This is especially common on those that are kept indoors.

 - Control the size and shape – Regular pinching results in denser foliage and creates a fuller, bushier shape.
 It’a also a good way to control the overall size of the plant.

-- Invigorates them – Trimming away dead or weak growth can reinvigorate it, and promote vibrant, thick new branches and leaves.
+- Invigorates them – Trimming away dead or weak growth can reinvigorate your wandering dude plant, and promote vibrant, thick new branches and leaves.

 - Maintains health – Removing unhealthy or dead stems and leaves can help to keep them free of diseases, fungus, and pests.